Benjamin Douglas: Invention

 They also made fire hydrants and hand fire pumpers.
 Their Middletown pump works occupied two acres and consisted of twenty one buildings.
 In 1876 the company employed 300 people and had over 700 products displayed at Centennial Exhibition in Philadelphia.
-The factory closed around 1923, and the buildings razed in 1940.
+The factory closed around 1923, and the buildings were razed in 1940.
 Many of their pumps remain in operation today.

 Political career

 As an adult, Douglas lived in Middletown, Middlesex County, Connecticut.
 He was a Republican and served in the state general assembly for several years.
-He was Mayor of Middletown from 1850 to 1853.
+He was mayor of Middletown from 1850 to 1853.
 He was a delegate to the Republican National Convention from Connecticut in 1856 and cast his vote for Abraham Lincoln.
-Later, he was the Lieutenant Governor of Connecticut for a single one year term, from 1861 to 1862, during one of the eight years that William A. Buckingham was governor of Connecticut.
-Douglas succeeded Julius Catlin as Lieutenant governor and his successor was Roger Averill, both of whom also served when Buckingham was governor.
+Later, he was the lieutenant governor of Connecticut for a single one-year term, from 1861 to 1862, during one of the eight years that William A. Buckingham was governor of Connecticut.
+Douglas succeeded Julius Catlin as lieutenant governor and his successor was Roger Averill, both of whom also served when Buckingham was governor.

 Abolition

 Benjamin Douglas was a founding member of the Middletown Anti-Slavery Society.
 In 1839 he was one of eleven members and the group met at his factory.
-His home is believed to have been a stop on the Underground Railway in Middletown.
+His home is believed to have been a stop on the Underground Railroad in Middletown.
 During his time as mayor of Middletown, he refused to comply with the 1850 Fugitive Slave Act.